ai2cm/fv3net/README.md

 ### Kustomization

-[kustomization] is a powerful templating system that is packaged with kubectl.
+[kustomize] is a powerful templating system that is packaged with kubectl.
 It works by specifying a bases set of resources in `base/kustomization.yaml`, and then allow other workflows to inherit and modify this base configuration in a variety of ways (e.g. add configurations to a configmap, or add a suffix to the k8s job).
 Configurations to individual workflow steps are mostly controlled by the `.yml` files referred to within the `base/end_to_end.yaml` file.
 The following resources must be configured by editing the `kustomization.yaml` file in the root of the template directory.
 The settings in this file are overlayed on top of the configurations in `base/kustomization.yaml`.
 So go to that file to change settings shared by all the experiments (e.g. the prognostic run image tag and fv3net image tag).

 ## Workflow